Eight Criticisms of the Traditional Marxist View of Society

 What we really have in post-modern society according to Post-Modernists is free individuals who correctly see class as irrelevant and who do not feel exploited and who are happy to identify themselves through the products they buy – products that are themselves the final outcome of a successful Capitalist system of production.

-There is less Alienation today
+Work is less Alienating today

 Capitalism has changed and works for many